pulzeultra/Playwright-Visual-Regression-Testing/README.md

 - Mask dynamic web elements.
 - Set a maximum number of allowed differing pixels.
 - Detect a single-pixel difference.
-- Compare text against stored snapshot files.
+- Compare text against stored text snapshots.
 - Intentionally test scenarios that should fail.

 The project uses **TypeScript**, **Playwright**, and a local HTML test website, so no internet connection is required for the actual website under test.